Marketing Careers, Jobs and Occupations

 Marketing companies provide marketing and promotional services for other companies.

 Marketing occupations include marketing managers, product managers, brand managers, marketing analysts, merchandisers, competitive analysts and market researchers.
 Marketing also includes direct mail managers, call centre supervisors, telemarketing managers and all senior positions that involve marketing by direct mail, telephone, fax or email.
-Does not include call center representatives, which are included in Administrative.
+Does not include call centre representatives, which are included in Administrative.

 The objective of any firm is to market and sell its products or services profitably.
 In small firms, the owner or chief executive officer might assume all advertising, promotions, marketing, sales and public relations responsibilities.
 In large firms, which may offer numerous products and services nationally or even worldwide, an executive vice president directs overall advertising, promotions, marketing, sales and public relations policies.
 Advertising, marketing, promotions, public relations and sales managers coordinate the market research, marketing strategy, sales, advertising, promotion, pricing, product development, and public relations activities.